anpham6/squared-functions/README.md

 });
 ```

+Inline commands are not supported when using cloud features.

 ### Cloud database

 Basic text replacement can be achieved using any of these cloud databases.
 Each provider has a different query syntax and consulting their documentation is recommended.